-PHR 2/3 and specific study populations (i.e., Black, White, Hispanic, or teens) were compared to a state-level reference group generally known to have better feto-infant mortality outcomes (i.e., non-Hispanic White women who are at least 20 years of age and have 13+ years of education).
+PHR 11 and specific study populations (i.e., White, Hispanic, or teens) were compared to a state-level reference group generally known to have better feto-infant mortality outcomes (i.e., non-Hispanic White women who are at least 20 years of age and have 13+ years of education).
 These study populations are not mutually exclusive.
+Due to low numbers of births and feto-infant deaths among the Black population in PHR 11, PPOR results are not presented for this study population.
 The feto-infant mortality rate (F-IMR) is calculated as the number of fetal and infant deaths per 1,000 live births and fetal deaths.
 The excess F-IMR is the difference in F-IMR between the study population and the reference group.